EnricoPittini/timeSeries-processing/README.md

 # timeSeries-processing
-Library which processes time series datasets.
+Library for processing time series datasets.

 This library is part of my bachelor thesis, check out the other works.
 - [model-selection](https://github.com/EnricoPittini/model-selection)